surfriderfoundationeurope/plasticorigins-ops-db/README.md

 # Database description
+## How to edit the database/tables/columns?
+Create a new git branch (never work directly on master)

+Edit the entities (= tables) the say you want.
+They are stored in Models folder.

+Edit the PlasticoDbContext.cs file.
+It represents the whole database and links all the entities (= tables) together.

+When all edit is done, generate the corresponding Migration with command below :

+dotnet ef migrations add initPublicSchema --context PlasticoDbContext -o Migrations

+If everything looks fine, create the pull request.

+As soon as the PR is merged, the build pipeline (Azure DevOps) will generate the migration script (sql) and pass it to the Release pipeline.

+Another way of doing it is by executing the migration directly from your local computer via command below :

+dotnet ef database update

+EF.Core will detect automatically which migrations it needs to run (only the one not runned already).
 ## Access management
 | Role name            | PRIVILEGES  | Group name       | Users            |
 |  ----------------| ---------------  | -------- | -------- |